DinoChiesa/devjam3-20170405/Labs/Appendix/Securing-APIs-with-OAuth-password-grant/README.md

 # Use case

-You have a set of APIs that are consumed by trusted partners.
+You have a set of APIs that are consumed by a trusted app, on behalf of authenticated users.
 You want to secure those APIs using a two legged OAuth.

 # How can Apigee Edge help?

 [The OAuth specification](https://tools.ietf.org/html/rfc6749) defines token endpoints, authorization endpoints, and refresh endpoints.
-Apps call these endpoints to get access tokens, to refresh access tokens, and, when using 3-legged OAuth, to kick off the authorization code flow.
+Apps call these endpoints to get access tokens, to refresh access tokens, and to verify tokens.

 Apigee Edge quickly lets you secure your APIs using out of the box OAuth policies.
 Apigee Edge OAuth policies can be used to implement the standard OAuth endpoints, and lets you easily secure your APIs using a simply policy to verify tokens.